justin-carver/Aida/README.md

 Verify that `config.json` is generated using the details below to enable Twitter API communication.
 Aida will not start without this file!

+If you are receiving a `{ uid: 'void', text: '' }` object within listOfTweets when attempting to post, this means that the post frequency is more than the total amount of written unique tweets.
+This can be disabled with the `enableReposts: true`.
+This is done with a simple string comparative operator, nothing fancy.

 When using `readFromConfig(structurePath)` to add/read from the `config.json` you must use: `conf.default.[structureQuery]` in order to pull accurate information from the configuration file's JSON data structure. (e.g. `conf.default.calendar.postingPeriod`) Anything else may result in errors when launching.

 When configuring the appropriate `preferredPostingInterval` please adhere to [date-fns's](https://date-fns.org/v2.28.0/docs/format) documentation for ISO weekday integer date formating, Monday to Sunday: